Sawhard-05/Space-Invader/README.md

 # Space Invader Game

 ## Project Overview
 The **Space Invader Game** is a classic arcade-style game where players control a spaceship and attempt to survive while eliminating all aliens.
 The player's mission is to **dodge enemy bullets and destroy every alien**.
 The spaceship can be moved left and right using the arrow keys, and players can shoot bullets by pressing the space bar.
-The game keeps track of the player's score, increasing difficulty as the game progresses.
+The game keeps track of the player's score.

 ---